MoSync/MoSyncDoc/howto-scripts.md

 ## Running scripts
 To run scripts manually, cd to the scripts directory and run the scripts from there (the way paths are set up assume this).

+## Installing kramdown
+kramdown is a Markdown to HTML converter for Ruby.
+This module must be installed before building the website.
+Use this one-time command on your machine to install it:

+    gem install kramdown

+For additional details, see the [kramdown home page](http://kramdown.rubyforge.org/installation.html).

 ## Building the documentation website
 To build the website, make sure you have checked out MoSyncDoc and ReloadDoc repositories in a common parent folder.
 For example like this: